-A quantitative contrast, using different-sized color surfaces in combination with contrasting materials such as silk, aged wood, unfired clay, bamboo, burlap, matt- and glossy coats of paint, generate maximum optical tension in the overall concept.
+A quantitative contrast, using different-sized color surfaces in combination with contrasting materials such as silk, aged wood, unfired clay, bamboo, burlap, and matte and glossy coats of paint, generates maximum optical tension in the overall concept.
 Resulting in a forceful and decisive artwork.

 BY SIMONA ALBANI ON 28 AUGUST 2014